Runtime Analysis of Single- and Multi-Objective Evolutionary Algorithms for Chance Constrained Optimization Problems

 Until a feasible solution has been reached for the first time, there is no bias and the first feasible solution with $r\geq k$ items is chosen uniformly at random among all sets containing exactly $r$ items.
 When reaching the first feasible solution with $r\geq k$ elements, it contains in expectation $r/2$ elements of type $a$ and $r/2$ elements of type $b$.
-The probability that the number of type $a$ elements is less than $0.499r$ is $e^{-\Omega(n)}$ using the Chernoff bound for the hypergeometric distribution (see Theorem~1.10.25 in~\cite{DoerrProbabilisticTools}).
+The probability that the number of type $a$ elements is less than $0.499r$ is $e^{-\Omega(n)}$ using the Chernoff bound for the hypergeometric distribution (see Theorem~1.10.25 in~\citealp{DoerrProbabilisticTools}).
 We have $r \leq k + n^{1/2}$ with probability $1 - e^{-\Omega(n^{1/2})}$ for the first feasible solution as the probability to flip at least $n^{1/2}$ in a single mutation step within $O(n^2)$ steps is $e^{-\Omega(n^{1/2})}$.

 Using arguments as before, the function